-For a truly great set of abs that is not only firm, but functional and strong, you have to work the entire core.
+For a truly great set of abs that are not only firm, but functional and strong, you have to work the entire core.
 The core is made up of multiple muscles, not just your abdominals.
 This includes your lower back, obliques, and deeper muscles like the transverse that help “cinch” your waist.

 Using a core balance disc during any exercise is a great way to challenge your muscles in far greater ways than you can through standard exercises like crunches or planks.